skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 hard and shabby, and is dressed like the slaves that inhabit the eastern side of town.
 Beck has evidently bought this man a beer and is questioning him.
-As the rest of the party comes downstairs, they can hear the man telling Beck a story...
+As the rest of the party comes downstairs, they can hear the man telling Beck a story…

-As he leans in his chair he rambles on, "...day I wanted to see what it would be like if I left the helmet off.
+As he leans in his chair he rambles on, "…day I wanted to see what it would be like if I left the helmet off.
 I wanted to see what the place looked like, and what went on while we were wearing the helmets.
 So I didn't put my mining helmet on all the way.
 I sort of held it over my